-In the nursing world, it is not unheard of for people to interchange anti-embolism stockings and compression stockings.
-When working in the hospital as a nurse or a nursing student, it is important to know that each of these stockings is different and serves different purposes.
-Although both are compression stockings, you can only achieve optimal results when the right one is used at the appropriate time.
+In the nursing world, many believe that anti-embolism stockings and compression stockings are interchangeable.
+However, it is important to know that these stockings are different and each serve a different purpose.
+You can only achieve optimal results when the right one is used at the appropriate time.

 What Are Anti-embolism Stockings?

-The pressure is applied on the superficial veins when the stockings compress the legs in order to reduce or prevent formation of blood clots.
-This leads to increase in blood flow and makes sure the veins in the legs do not expand.
+These stockings apply pressure on the superficial veins by compressing the legs, which can reduce or prevent formation of blood clots.
+This leads to increase in blood flow and ensures the veins do not expand.

-In addition, anti-embolism stockings help in preventing the adverse effects of venous distension during surgery.
-One can feel the compression of TED hoses mainly in the ankle area.
+In addition, anti-embolism stockings help prevent the adverse effects of venous distension during surgery.
+You can feel the compression of TED hoses mainly in the ankle area.
 The pressure pattern is graduated and applied at the ankle, calf, popliteal, lower thigh, and upper thigh.
-Before using these stockings, the patient’s legs should be measured to ensure that the pressure pattern is appropriately applied.
-The pressure applied mainly helps to make sure blood does not pool in both legs.
+Before using these stockings, the patient’s legs should be measured to ensure that the pressure pattern is appropriate.
+The pressure helps prevent blood pooling in both legs.

-These white stockings are mainly appropriate for patients who are either confined to a bed or just non-mobile.
-The stockings are ineffective for individuals who are sitting, walking, and standing.
-They are affordable and offer temporary solutions to post-surgery patients and patients in nursing homes.
+These white stockings are appropriate for patients who are either confined to a bed or just non-mobile.
+The stockings are ineffective for individuals who can sit, walk, or stand.
+These affordable stockings offer temporary solutions to post-surgery patients and patients in nursing homes.
 TED hoses should be replaced with a new pair after about three weeks.
 Since the stockings are not designed for mobile use, nurses should not wear them.

 Who Uses Anti-embolism Stockings?

-Surgical patients that have high risk of venous thromboembolism (VTE) should use anti-embolism stockings to prevent death and morbidity.
+Surgical patients who have high risk of venous thromboembolism (VTE) should use anti-embolism stockings to prevent death.